advious/Alphaman/README.md

 #######
 ```

 In each turn, the current maze is shown on the screen.
-Then the program waits for the player input ('a', 'w', 's', or 'd') and makes the move.
+Then the program waits for the player input (`u`, `d`, `l`, or `r`) and makes the move.
 The game finishes whenever Alphaman reaches the exit.